lndecastro/AI_Literacy/tempBook2/Module_5_Prompt_Engineering.md

 ## Reflection

-> How does communicating with an AI model differ from communicating with another person?
+1. How does communicating with an AI model differ from communicating with another person? <p>
-> Which prompt pattern felt most intuitive to you, and which required the most experimentation?
+2. Which prompt pattern felt most intuitive to you, and which required the most experimentation? <p>
-> How might prompt engineering change the way you research, write, or solve problems?
+3. How might prompt engineering change the way you research, write, or solve problems? <p>

 Reflect on how **intentional interaction** with AI changes your role from passive user to *active collaborator*.
 Each prompt you craft is a design decision — shaping not just what the AI produces, but how you think about inquiry, evidence, and creativity.